|Valencia won both La Liga and UEFA Cup in 2003-2004|

 Angloma was a member of the great Marseille team of the early 1990's.
 He won the European Cup in 1993.
 He later played for Valencia and reached the Champions' League Final twice.
 He was a member of the French team at Euro 1992 and 1996.

-He spent 15 seasons with Valencia and payed 377 matches, winning 1980 Cup Winners' Cup.
-He followed the club as it relegated after the 1985-1986 season.
-He only played a single game for Spain.
+He spent 15 seasons with Valencia and payed 377 matches, winning the 1980 Cup Winners' Cup.
+He followed the club to the lower division as it relegated after the 1985-1986 season.
+For the national team, he only played a single game for Spain.

 CB: Jacinto Quincoces (Spain)